cjkeilig/FoundationsDemo123/README.md

 	WindowsAzure.ConfigurationManager

  Run the application
- Click submit,
- Select the file from your Desktop that you have encrypted.
+ Select the file from your Desktop that you have encrypted, submit.
  Now it should appear encrypted in the Azure Queue

  ![Screenshot](QueueMessage.PNG)